Karmabunny/sprout3/documentation/v40-upgrade.md

 _Credit: `gwillz`_

-A general improvement to controller 'short names' a legacy from Sprout 2 that still serves a purpose but had some real foot-guns.
+A general improvement to controller 'short names' a legacy from Sprout 2 that still serves a purpose but had some real foot-guns and hardcoded exceptions for custom modules.

 ### External Modules